NativeScript/docs-v7/docs/start/cli-basics.md

 ### Using RUN with HMR

 The developer experience significantly improves by using the [HMR (Hot Module Replacement)](/performance-optimizations/bundling-with-webpack#hot-module-replacement) feature introduced in NativeScript 5.
-The option requires Webpack (enabled by default in all NativeScript 5.x.x templates) and behind the scene is creating Webpack bundle with the enhancement of Hot Module Replacement developer experience.
+The option requires **nativescript-dev-webpack** plugin (enabled by default in all NativeScript 5.x.x templates) and behind the scene creates Webpack bundle with the enhancement of Hot Module Replacement developer experience.

 To enable HMR during your development pass the `--hmr` flag (you can emit the `--bundle` which is automatically triggered).